Low-Cost Internet: What Options Are Available for Affordable Internet Service?

-Keep in mind that these plans may or may not be available based on your area.
+Keep in mind that these plans may not be available in your area.
 Information on provider availability can be accessed easily using the search tool at the top of this page.

-Xfinity offers inexpensive plans, but the primary way in which they stand out is with their bundled services.
-If you’re looking to purchase high-speed internet that comes with an excellent TV service, Xfinity might be your best option.
+Xfinity offers inexpensive plans, but it stands out with its bundled services.
+If you’re looking to purchase high-speed internet with excellent TV service, Xfinity may be your best option.

 View Xfinity Internet deals.

-Charter Spectrum’s cheapest plan is more expensive than what you’ll find with Xfinity, but a key advantage this provider offers are plans without data caps and without contracts.
-When income is limited, the ability to cancel service at will may more than make up for the slightly more expensive monthly fee.
+Spectrum’s cheapest plan is more expensive than what you’ll find with Xfinity, but a key advantage it offers is plans without data caps or contracts.
+When your income is limited, the ability to cancel service at will may justify the slightly more expensive monthly cost.

-Charter Spectrum’s most affordable plan is actually fast enough to cover HD streaming — making it an excellent option for those who are willing to shell out a little extra each month for a speedy connection and the peace of mind that a month-to-month agreement provides.
+Spectrum’s most affordable plan is fast enough to cover HD streaming, making it an excellent option for people who are willing to shell out a little extra each month for a speedy, contract-free connection.

-Verizon FiOS provides some of the fastest speeds on the market and has one of the most extensive fiber networks in the United States.
+Verizon Fios provides some of the fastest speeds on the market with no contracts and unlimited data on its plans.

-If you’re looking for service in a rural area, Centurylink is one of the most accessible providers in the United States.
-The DSL speeds generally don’t compete with options from Cable and Fiber providers, and their own Fiber service is only marginally faster than DSL.
-However, they are a reliable (and sometimes the only) option for those who live far from a city.
+CenturyLink is one of the most accessible providers in the U.S. for service in rural areas.
+The DSL speeds generally don’t compete with cable and fiber providers.
+CenturyLink’s own fiber service is only marginally faster than DSL, but it’s a reliable (and sometimes the only) option for people who live far from a city.

-While DSL service is available to the majority of the United States due to the pre-existing infrastructure, HughesNet satellite service has an even wider range.
-Due to the limitations of the technology you’ll have to deal with a data cap and slightly slower speeds, but they remain one of the top providers for those who don’t have access to a wired option.
+DSL service is available to the majority of the U.S. due to preexisting infrastructure, but HughesNet satellite service has an even wider range.
+HughesNet remains one of the top satellite providers despite slightly slower speeds.

-The programs listed below are specifically designed to provide accessible pricing for those who are on a fixed income.
-If you can’t find information for your specific provider, a quick phone call to customer support will often get you connected with their dedicated assistance program.
+The programs below are designed to provide accessible pricing for people on fixed incomes.
+If you can’t find information for your specific provider, a phone call to customer support will often get you information about the company’s assistance program.

 The AT&T Access program offers basic internet service for low-income families.
-With speeds available up to 10 Mbps for around $10.00 a month, it’s a viable way to stay connected for basic web browsing.
+With speeds up to 100 Mbps for $30 per month, it’s a viable way to stay connected for basic web browsing.

-Access is available for families with at least one family member who participates in the SNAP program.
-If your household doesn’t participate in SNAP or another pre-qualification program, AT&T internet deals are generally the lowest consumer-grade option for home internet.
-However, DSL speeds from AT&T are usually slower than cable for streaming Netflix.
+Access is available for families approved for the ACP.
+If your household doesn’t qualify, AT&T internet deals are generally the lowest consumer-grade option for home internet.
+Keep in mind that DSL speeds from AT&T are usually slower than cable for streaming video.